remarcmij/RobotApp-4/Q&A.md

 >
 > 𝑓(2) = 2 + 7 = 9

 The value of the function 𝑓(x) is dependent on the value you supply for its argument x.
-(Instead of the term 'argument', we sometimes use the word 'parameter').
+(Instead of the term 'argument', sometimes the word 'parameter' is used).
+This function add 7 to the value of its argument.
+Whenever we need to add 7 to some number we can reuse this same function over and over again.

 Here is the equivalent JavaScript function: